 Charter for Working Group

-provide confidentiality to DNS transactions, to address concerns
+to provide confidentiality to DNS transactions in order to address

 The set of DNS requests that an individual makes can provide an